buzzingpixel/executive-ee/docs/composer-provisioning.md

 ### `eeAddOns`

-This configuration options allows add-ons to be installed and symlinked that are either registered with packagist, or otherwise are in a public repo and have a composer.json file, but do not have the settings in the composer.json file to support provisioning.
+This configuration option allows add-ons to be installed and symlinked that are either registered with packagist, or otherwise are in a public repo and have a composer.json file, but do not have the settings in the composer.json file to support provisioning.
 You should provide a `handle` and `systemPath` relative to the project root for each addon.
 You can optionally provide a `themePath` also relative to project root.

 Example: